zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 ## Let's use FeactReconciler again

 Mounting components always goes through `FeactReconciler`, so updating them should to.
+This isn't that important for Feact, but it keeps us consistent with React.

 ```javascript
 const FeactReconciler = {